 Finding the Best Places to Retire Since 2006!

-Overview: Quiet, canal-laced Apollo Beach is on Florida's southwestern coast, about 20 miles south of Tampa.
-It is across the bay from St. Petersburg, south of Hillsborough Bay and has more than doubled in size within the last 10 to 20 years.
+Quiet Apollo Beach is on Florida's southwestern coast, about 20 miles south of Tampa and across the bay from St. Petersburg.
+Fifty-five miles of canals wind their way in and around town.

-Primarily residential, Apollo beach has numerous named and gated subdivisions.
-One of these, Southshore Falls, is a tropical 55+ community with single family homes and attached homes.
-Older neighborhoods mingle with new ones, and many residences back to a canal and have a dock.
-In-town parks include Covington Oak Park, Apollo Beach Park and the Wolf Branch Nature Preserve, which has acres of shoreline, coastal wetlands, and picnic areas.
+Older neighborhoods mingle with new gated ones, and many residences back to one of the canals and have a boat dock.
+Southshore Falls is a tropical 55+ community with single family homes and attached homes.
+Parks include Covington Oak Park, Apollo Beach Park and the Wolf Branch Nature Preserve, which has acres of shoreline, coastal wetlands, and picnic areas.
 The Sydney Dover Trails have a boat ramp and paths for hiking or horseback riding.
-Apollo Beach has two marinas with wet and dry storage, and the Tampa Sailing Squadron is headquartered in town and offers classes.
-Residents enjoy some very good restaurants, many along the water.
+Two marinas offer wet and dry storage, while sailing lessons are provided by the Tampa Sailing Squadron.
+Good seafood restaurants, many next to the water, are plentiful.

 The town rests in the shadow of the Big Bend Power Station, but residents have benefited from its proximity.
 TECO, the owners of the station, built a community events center that hosts the town's annual Manatee Festival of the Arts.
 The company also maintains a Manatee Viewing Center.
 The warm waters around the station are a boon to winter fishing.